sinetix/Death_to_adblock_haters/README.md

 # Death To AdBlock Haters
-I think everybody has the right to choose between sharing browsing habits and other personal data to 3rd party Ad providers.
-Also, for the sake of Human progress and well-being, knowledge, discoveries and new ideas shouldn't cost money, particularly on the web.
+I think everybody has the right to choose if they want to sharing browsing habits and other personal data to 3rd party Ad providers.
+Also, for the sake of Human progress and well-being, knowledge, discoveries and new ideas shouldn't be stopped from propagating by financial considerations.

-This Chrome and Firefox extension removes AdBlock warnings and paywalls popups from common blogs and asshole newspaper websites, allowing to viewer to read the full text.
+This Chrome and Firefox extension removes AdBlock warnings and paywalls popups from common newspaper and more trustable websites, allowing to viewer to read full articles.

 ### How to install
 ##### Chrome #####